City of Greater Bendigo

 The City of Greater Bendigo is a local government area in Victoria, Australia, located in the central part of the state.
-It covers an area of 3000 km2 and, in June 2021, had a population of 123,632.
+It covers an area of 3000 km2 and, in August 2021, had a population of 121,470.
 It includes the city of Bendigo and the towns of Axedale, Elmore, Heathcote, Marong, Raywood and Strathfieldsaye.
-It was formed in 1994 from the amalgamation of the former City of Bendigo with the Borough of Eaglehawk, Shire of Strathfieldsaye, Shire of Huntly, Rural City of Marong and parts of the Shire of McIvor.
-It is the state’s third largest economy base and is considered a service and infrastructure centre for north central Victoria.
+It is the state's third largest economy base and is considered a service and infrastructure centre for north central Victoria.
 The city is surrounded by 40,000 hectares of regional, state and national parkland.

 The city is governed and administered by the Greater Bendigo City Council; its seat of local government and administrative centre is located at the council headquarters in Bendigo, it also has service centres located in Heathcote, Huntly, Marong and a couple of other locations within Bendigo.
 The city is named after the main urban settlement lying in the centre-west of the LGA, that is Bendigo, which is also the LGA's most populous urban area with a population of 99,122.

+History

+The City of Greater Bendigo was formed on 7 April 1994, initially from the amalgamation of the former City of Bendigo with the Borough of Eaglehawk, Shire of Strathfieldsaye, Shire of Huntly, and the Rural City of Marong.

+In November 1994, the City gained the Heathcote district and the Lake Eppalock hinterland from the Shire of McIvor.
+In January 1995, the rural western flank of the City (part of the former Rural City of Marong) was moved into the new Shire of Loddon, while the City gained the Redesdale district from the Shire of Metcalfe.

 Council

 Current composition

-The council is composed of three wards and nine councillors, with three councillors per ward elected to represent each ward.
-The most recent election was held in October 2020.
+The council is composed of nine single member wards.
+The most recent election was held in October 2024.

+Lockwood Ward has been vacant since 17 November 2025 when John McIlrath, who was elected at the 2024 election, resigned.
+He will be replaced in a bye-election to be held sometime in the future, possibly months away.

+List of mayors

 Administration and governance

 The council meets in the council chambers at the council headquarters in the Bendigo Town Hall offices, which is also the location of the council's administrative activities.
 It also provides customer services at its administrative centre on Lyttleton Terrace in Bendigo and its service centres in Heathcote, Huntly and Marong and also on Hopetoun Street and St Andrews Avenue in Bendigo.

+2023 Council Election Review

+In the lead up to the 2024 Victorian local elections, The Victorian Electoral Commission conducted a review into the electoral structure of multiple Victorian councils, including the City of Greater Bendigo, The review found that the city should adopt nine single-councillor wards at the election, namely: